 Set up the shed and take the milk samples

-You can also book a Herd Test Assist Technician to help you with the test by contacting your LIC rep or local Herd Test Depot.
+You can also book a Herd Test Assist to help you with the test by contacting your LIC rep or local Herd Test Depot.

 Storing the samples